a fee-based online consultation clinic for Obstetrics & Gynecology

 Sites of Ectopic Pregnancy

-• Fimbrial pregnancy– The fimbrial part of the tube is the part closest to the ovaries.
+• Fimbrial Pregnancy-The fimbrial part of the tube is the part closest to the ovaries.
 It has a number of fingerlike projections called the fimbriae which is responsible for picking up the ovum after ovulation.
 If ectopic pregnancy occurs at this region, the tubes usually do not rupture.
 The embryo is aborted out of the fimbrial opening into the abdomen, leading to secondary abdominal pregnancy.
+The pregnancy may also implant a little inside the fimbria - this site is known as the infundibular part of the tube.

 The fertilized ovum takes about 7 - 10 days to reach the uterus from its site of fertilization in the tubes (see How pregnancy occurs).
 If the movement of the fertilized ovum from the tubes to the uterus is slowed down due to any reason, the ovum will implant at the region that it reaches on the 7-10th day.
-So the causes for ectopic pregnancy are the same causes that decreases the movement of the ovum forwards to the uterus.
+So the causes for ectopic pregnancy are the same as the causes that decrease the movement of the ovum towards the uterus.

 Causes of infections may be previous abortions, appendicitis, pelvic inflammatory diseases, intrauterine contraceptive devices like loops, or any surgery in the pelvis.
-Previous pelvic infection is the commonest cause of ectopic pregnancy.
+Previous pelvic infection, especially by the sexually transmitted disease, Chlamydia, is the commonest cause of ectopic pregnancy.

 The embryo can grow up to a maximum of 8 weeks in the tubes.
 At 8 weeks, and usually by 6th week, the tube ruptures as it cannot support the developing embryo any more.